Formatting the Pies/Donuts and KPI Value Labels in a Pie/Donut Chart

 In the Effects box, specify the special effects for the text in the data labels such as style, strikethrough, and underline.

-- In the Hint tab, specify the properties of the chart hint (the Show Tips property of the chart paper in the Report Inspector should be "true" if you want to show the hint): specify whether to include the category and series values in the hint, whether to scale big and small numbers, and whether to use customized names for the fields on the value axis in the hint, and customize the names as you want.
-A hint displays the value a section in the pie/donut chart represents when you point to the section in Designer view mode, in HTML output, or at runtime.
+- In the Hint tab, specify whether to include the category and series values and whether to scale big and small numbers in the pie/donut hint (you need to set the Show Tips property on the chart paper to "true" in the Report Inspector if you want to show the hint).
+A hint displays the value a section in the pie/donut chart represents when you point the mouse pointer at the section in Designer view mode, in HTML output, or at runtime.

 - For a pie/donut chart in a library component, you can define web behaviors on the pies/donuts in the Behaviors tab.